redux-saga/redux-saga/docs/basics/UsingSagaHelpers.md

 Unlike `takeEvery`, `takeLatest` allows only one `fetchData` task to run at any moment.
 And it will be the latest started task.
 If a previous task is still running when another `fetchData` task is started, the previous task will be automatically cancelled.

-If you have multiple Sagas watching for different actions, you can create multiple watchers with those built-in helpers which will behave like there was `fork` used to spawn them (we'll talk about `fork` later.
+If you have multiple Sagas watching for different actions, you can create multiple watchers with those built-in helpers, which will behave like there was `fork` used to spawn them (we'll talk about `fork` later.
 For now, consider it to be an Effect that allows us to start multiple sagas in the background).

 For example: